Compliance Providers

 ## Inbound contract [#inbound-contract]

-Each provider exposes **one webhook URL** for the tenant to paste into the provider dashboard.
-The URL is shared by every topic attached to the provider.
+Each provider exposes one webhook URL for the tenant to paste into the provider dashboard.
+All topics attached to the provider share that URL.
 Inbound webhooks must arrive on that URL with the provider authentication material set.
 DALP verifies the request against the secret or allowlist configured during onboarding.

 | Provider | Webhook authentication | Header or network source |